How To Make Dryer Balls

 Once you are done adding your balls tie off the end of the pantyhose tightly so it doesn’t come undone during the wash cycle.
 Run your wash machine on the Hot water cycle.
 You can just throw your dryer balls in with any other laundry that can be washed on high.
 After you have “washed” your balls throw them into the dryer with the clothes & dry on the hottest setting.
 You may need to repeat the process of washing and drying 2-3 more times until you achieve a ‘felted’ ball.
 You will know you are done when the yarn strands do not appear to be separated & they seem to be ‘fused’ together.

 If you go step by step you will find that you can make your own dryer balls.
 There is a deep satisfaction that you get when you make something with your own hands for yourself or for others.
 Even if you do not spend a ton of time working on crafts or projects around your home, making dryer balls is a project you can do.
 Gather your supplies, make a ball, and then wash and dry the ball until the wool is all stuck together so it won’t fall apart as you reuse it over and over again.
 Anyone can make their own dryer balls and be one step closer to the life that they always dreamed of.
 Looking for some other popular dryer ball topics?
-From wondering how to clean wool dryer balls or is it safe to use essential oils on Dryer Balls, we have you covered.
+From wondering how to clean wool dryer balls, how long do wool dryer balls last?, or is it safe to use essential oils on Dryer Balls, we have you covered.
 Jump on over to our sustainable lifestyle to learn about all eco-friendly products and tips!